Libraries

 Public libraries

-In addition, there are a number of public libraries, free of charge, in Lund, Malmö and Helsingborg.
-These libraries have a good selection of books, periodicals and newspapers, in many languages.
+There are also a number of free public libraries in Lund, Malmö and Helsingborg.
+These libraries have a good selection of books, magazines and newspapers in many languages.

-Their websites are mainly in Swedish, but some pages may be available in English or there are translation options.
+Their websites are mainly in Swedish, but some pages may be available in English or have translation modules.

 Contact information